JinyuWang123/TDA/README.md

 K. Meng, J. Wang, L. Crawford and A. Eloyan.
 Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform. arXiv preprint arXiv:2204.12699, 2022.
 ## Questions and Feedback
 Should you have any questions, please feel free to contact [Kun Meng](mailto:kun_meng@brown.edu) or [Jinyu Wang](mailto:jinyu_wang@brown.edu).
-We appreciate any feedback you may have with our repository and instructions..
+We appreciate any feedback you may have with our repository and instructions.